 On the next screen, click on Visual Effects tab and select Adjust for best performance option.

 Click on Apply > OK to save these settings on your computer.

-Setting the computer to automatically manage memory allows it to use Virtual memory (paging file), whenever there is a shortage of RAM on your computer.
+Setting the computer to automatically manage memory allows it to use Virtual memory (paging file), whenever there is a shortage of RAM on the computer.

-On the System screen, click on Advanced system settings link located under “Related Settings” section.
-On the next screen, switch to the Advanced tab and click on Settings button under Performance section.
+On System Properties screen, switch to Advanced tab and click on the Settings button, located under “Performance” section.

 On the next screen, switch to Advanced tab and click on the Change button located under Virtual Memory section.

 On Virtual Memory screen, uncheck Automatically manage option, select your Hard Drive and select System Managed size and click on OK.